naninovel/docs/docs/guide/special-effects.md

 ![](https://i.gyazo.com/6024aac1d2665dd96915758cd5c09fde.png)

-You can toggle (enable if disabled and vice-versa) the added components via novel scripts using `toggle` parameter of the [`@camera`](/api/#camera) action.
+You can toggle (enable if disabled and vice-versa) the added components via naninovel scripts using `toggle` parameter of the [`@camera`](/api/#camera) command.
 For example, let's assume you've added a "Bloom Image Effect" component to the camera object.
 First, find out what is the type name of the component; it's usually specified in the `Script` field of the component.

 ![](https://i.gyazo.com/73b7eabfe97ed84796cbe715b7dafc14.png)